Feed Your Child’s Focus: ADHD Diet, Food Dyes & Attention

-Your body is an amazing chemical factory.
-It transforms the raw materials in the foods you eat — amino acids, fatty acids, vitamins, minerals, oxygen, glucose, and water — and produces more than 100,000 chemicals that wind up as brain cells, neurotransmitters and so much more.
-In other words, diet is especially important for kids and adults with ADHD, for whom the wrong chemicals and additives can spell system failure.
+Your child’s body is an amazing chemical factory.
+It transforms the raw materials in the foods he eats — amino acids, fatty acids, vitamins, minerals, oxygen, glucose, and water — and produces more than 100,000 chemicals that wind up as brain cells, neurotransmitters and so much more.
+In other words, diet is especially important for children with ADHD, for whom the wrong chemicals and additives (like red dye 40) can spell system failure.

-As Susan served breakfast for her six-year-old son with attention deficit disorder (ADHD), little did she know the tasty blueberry muffin, bowl of Fruit Loops, and glass of Sunny D Citrus Punch would worsen his ADHD symptoms all day long, making him more inattentive and fidgety.
-With some probing, she found the problem wasn’t a food allergy, or even the foods’ too-high sugar content, but rather a common sensitivity to their rainbow of artificial colors that was to blame for her son’s distracted mind.
+As Susan served breakfast for her 6-year-old son with attention deficit hyperactivity disorder (ADHD), little did she know the tasty blueberry muffin, bowl of Fruit Loops, and glass of Sunny D Citrus Punch would worsen his ADHD symptoms all day long, making him more inattentive and fidgety.
+With some probing, she found the problem wasn’t a food allergy, or even the foods’ too-high sugar content, but rather a common sensitivity to the rainbow of artificial colors in the food.
+It seemed to be the cause for her son’s distracted mind.

-Studies published in The Lancet, Pediatrics, and Journal of Pediatrics suggest that food additives adversely affect a population of children with ADHD (see “Study Up,” below).
-And more studies indicate that artificial coloring and flavors, as well as the preservative sodium benzoate, can make even some kids without ADHD hyperactive.
+Studies published in The Lancet1, Pediatrics2, and Journal of Pediatrics3 suggest that food additives adversely affect a population of children with ADHD (see “Study Up,” below).
+Some4 even indicate that artificial coloring and flavors, as well as the preservative sodium benzoate, can make even some kids without ADHD hyperactive.

-Two studies from the United Kingdom (The effects of a double blind, placebo controlled, artificial food colourings and benzoate preservative challenge on hyperactivity in a general population sample of preschool children and Food additives and hyperactive behaviour in 3-year-old and 8/9-year-old children in the community: a randomised, double-blinded, placebo-controlled trial) are good examples.
+Two studies5 6 from the United Kingdom are good examples.
 In 2004, one studied healthy preschoolers after giving them either a placebo or 20 milligrams of artificial dye mix plus sodium benzoate.
 They found that, when the children received the actual dye and sodium benzoate, they had a significant increase in hyperactivity.

-In 2007, a research team lead by UK researcher Donna McCann studied a group of 3 year olds and 8 or 9 year olds.
+In the second, in 2007, a research team lead by UK researcher Donna McCann studied a group of 3-year-olds and 8- or 9-year-olds.
 It found that both hyperactive children and non-hyperactive children experienced increased hyperactivity scores when given artificial food colors and additives, suggesting that the dyes are a general public health concern.
 Starting in 2010, the European Union required the following warning label for all food that contains artificial dye: “May have adverse effect on activity and attention in children.”